 By analyzing the overall mouse velocity and movement, Picreel’s technology can detect when a visitor is about to leave your website and at that precise moment, trigger a popup to help prevent the visitor from leaving your page.

 I love thatPicreel was super easy to get set up.
 They have a template editor for your popup, but those template editors never really produce a polished image.
 I was ridiculously happy when I found that you can also fully create your popup image in a program like Photoshop and upload it.
 From there, you just need to select where on the image you put your email box and where you put your submit button.
 It’s ridiculously simple and it gave me full control of the final popup.

 Adwords & Facebook Retargeting: Retargeting is the last piece, in my opinion, to build a solid marketing foundation.
 Retargeting ads have proven to be much more effective than traditional online ads.
 This is the one piece of foundational marketing I haven’t put into place yet.
 Over the next few weeks, I’ll likely begin testing several different ads — starting, most likely, with Facebook.

 Customer Retention Tactics

-I have been testing a loyalty program from Loyalty Lion.
+I’ve been testing a loyalty program from Loyalty Lion.
 I was actually very surprised at how easy it was to get this up and running.
-This program rewards visitors and customers for completing actions like creating an account, making purchases and referring friends.
-So far I am pretty happy with it, however, I do with they had more actions that can be rewarded with points.
-I want to be able to reward point when someone share Finch Goods on Twitter.
+This program rewards visitors and customers for completing actions like creating an account, making purchases, and referring friends.
+So far, I’m pretty happy with it, however, I do wish they had more actions that can be rewarded with points.
+For example, I want to be able to reward point when someone shares Finch Goods on Twitter.

 — YYC Style Guy (@YYCStyle) October 11, 2014